-Financial analysts and consultants are employed in a wide range of different types of firms and organizations to offer advice, provide valuable information and help corporations in their investment, operational and financing decisions.
+Financial professionals offer advice, provide valuable information and help corporations in their investment, operational and financing decisions.
 In all these a common component and requirement is the ability to analyze the financial statements in order to determine a company's value, project future earnings and cash-flows, identify risks, spot opportunities for cost reduction and/or efficiency increase, understand the effects of tax, regulatory or policy changes, appraise the sustainability of the firm’s activities, and so on.

-To this end the course examines the point of view of user of financial statements and caters to students who expect to use financial statements in their careers.
-The course aims at preparing the students to analyze and interpret financial statements in a financially meaningful way.
+Students will acquire skills to analyze and interpret financial statements in a meaningful way.
 For this reason the course teaches the relevant material by examining real company data.
-The course also gives student Excel modeling skills and hands-on experience using Bloomberg terminal to gather and analyze information.
+The course also gives student Excel modeling skills and hands-on experience using Bloomberg terminal to gather and analyze financial data.

-We emphasize the link between various statements, understanding what the numbers in the various statements mean and how to think about performance cost of capital, and the various types of risks.
+We emphasize the link between various statements, understanding what the numbers in the various statements mean and how to compute performance, cost of capital, and the various types of risks.
 The course covers the key topics of who demands financial statements, who supplies, where to find the critical information financial analyst would need in decision-making.
-We examine how to analyze cross section and time series of financial statements, how to construct various ratios, and how to develop statement-based performance measures.
+We examine how to analyze financial statements across firms or across time, how to construct various ratios, and how to develop statement-based performance measures.
 We focus on the fundamental issue of valuation and we study selected applications of the topic to the cost of capital estimation and risk management.

 - Accrual-based versus cash-flow-based performance measures

 - The analytical income statement and balance sheet.
 Relate metrics, e.g. sales and working capital (WC)

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.